A Tale of Two Scripts: Transliteration and Post-Correction for Judeo-Arabic: Introduction

 \section{Introduction}

-Judeo-Arabic (JA) refers to Arabic variants historically spoken and written by Jewish communities across the Arabic world, primarily during the Middle ages.
-While closely related to regional varieties of Arabic, Judeo-Arabic is written in Hebrew script and often incorporates elements from Hebrew and Aramaic.
-A large number of Judeo-Arabic texts are publicly available online, covering a wide range of genres including philosophy, biblical commentary, and Bible translations \cite{friedberg1999geniza,rustow2022geniza}.
-However, Judeo-Arabic has historically been used within Jewish communities, targeting readers familiar with Hebrew script.
-As a result, these texts remain largely inaccessible to Arabic speakers who cannot read Hebrew script.
-This also limits the applicability of modern Arabic NLP tools, which typically assume Arabic script input.
+Judeo-Arabic (JA) refers to Arabic varieties historically used by Jewish communities across the Arab world, primarily in the Middle Ages.
+Although closely related to regional Arabic dialects, JA is written in Hebrew script and incorporates elements from Hebrew.
+Thousands of JA texts are now available online, covering genres such as philosophy, biblical commentary, and Bible translations \cite{friedberg1999geniza,rustow2022geniza}.
+However, because JA texts were intended for readers familiar with Hebrew script, they remain largely inaccessible to Arabic speakers and incompatible with modern Arabic NLP tools, which typically assume Arabic script input.

-As such, transliterating Judeo-Arabic from Hebrew script to Arabic script is a necessary step towards making these texts accessible to Arabic speakers and compatible with modern Arabic NLP tools.
-However, this task is challenging due to ambiguous character mappings between the scripts, inconsistent orthographic conventions, and frequent borrowings from Hebrew and Aramaic (Table~\ref{tab:first-example}).
-To address this, we propose a two-step approach: an initial transliteration stage using a rule-based method, followed by a post-correction step to resolve orthographic and grammatical errors.
-We also present the first benchmark evaluation of large language models (LLMs) on this task and demonstrate the downstream impact of transliteration by enabling morphological tagging and Arabic-to-English machine translation (MT) on Judeo-Arabic texts.
-Our results demonstrate the viability of this approach: post-correction significantly improves transliteration quality, and the resulting outputs can be effectively processed by Arabic NLP tools for both morphological tagging and MT.
+Transliterating JA into Arabic script is therefore a crucial step for making these texts accessible to Arabic readers and for ensuring compatibility with modern Arabic NLP tools.
+However, this task is challenging due to ambiguous character mappings between the scripts, inconsistent orthographic conventions, and frequent Hebrew borrowings (Table~\ref{tab:first-example}).
+To address this, we \textbf{propose a two-step approach}: an initial transliteration stage using a rule-based method, followed by a post-correction step to resolve orthographic and grammatical errors.
+We also present \textbf{the first benchmark evaluation of large language models (LLMs)} on this task.
+Notably, \textbf{our approach requires no training on JA data}, yet outperforms previous work.
+Finally, we demonstrate the \textbf{downstream impact of transliteration} by enabling morphosyntactic tagging and Arabic-to-English machine translation (MT) on JA texts. {Our results demonstrate the viability of this approach: post-correction significantly improves transliteration quality, and the resulting outputs can be effectively processed by Arabic NLP tools for both morphosyntactic tagging and MT.}